eduhenke/prisma-latency-issue-reproduction/README.md

 We'd like to know the causes for the slow performance, even when running locally.
 This is seriously affecting our system's performance, as we're having simple Prisma queries taking +5 seconds routinely.

 We thought it had to do with the connection pool taking too long to release a connection, but if you see, we have commented out a `setInterval` that was logging the Prisma histogram buckets for connection pool wait time, and it was really lower(all requests having a connection in less than 100ms).
+And we also have a `pool_timeout` of 1s, yet it never reaches this timeout.

 We're considering dropping Prisma as this issues is affecting our system's performance, with no apparent workaround.